dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use EXTRACT_TILES_LON_ADJ instead.

    LOOP_BY
      Control whether the analysis is processed across valid or initialization times.
-See reference .. :ref:`LOOP_BY_ref` for more information.
+See .. :ref:`LOOP_BY_ref` for more information.

      | *Used by:*  All
      | *Family:*  [config]